How To Take Circadin

 Optimal Timing and Administration

-The key to Circadin’s effectiveness is knowing when and how to take it, and the best time to take this medication is approximately one to two hours before bed.
+The key to Circadin’s effectiveness lies in knowing when and how to take it.
+The best time to take this medication is approximately one to two hours before bedtime.
 In this way, the medication works in line with your body’s natural melatonin release, giving you a much better chance of a good night’s sleep.

 Consistency is crucial, and the medication is usually taken daily.
-Ideally, Circadin should be taken with food to ensure it works optimally and that the melatonin is absorbed completely.
+Ideally, Circadin should be taken with food to ensure optimal absorption of the melatonin.

 Special Considerations